-We do not have a large deer population in the Brecon Beacons but numbers in Wales have certainly increased over the last few years and continue to do so (although further towards the Wye Forest populations are much larger).
+We do not have a large deer population in Wales have certainly increased over the last few years and continue to do so (although the Wye Forest populations are large).
 Of our native species, Fallow Deer are the most common in Wales (introduced in the 11th or 12th Century.
 Roe Deer migrated into Wales in the 1970’s from the borders and are particularly at home in woodland areas.
 There are a small number of Red Deer in the Beacons (Wales’ largest native land mammal) that apparently originated from a deer farm in the 1980’s.
 Non-native Sica and Muntjac Deer are present in small numbers and the Chinese Water Deer are yet to become established in Wales.
 Obviously these increasing deer numbers have to be sustainably managed as they have no natural predators.
 Venison is a wonderful by-product of this management.
 The meat has an excellent Omega 3:6 ratio as the deer feed on their natural diet of grass and vegetation.
 It also has the highest amount of iron in any red meat.

-I used my diced venison in a casserole with chestnuts and mushrooms and it was absolutely delicious.
+I use diced venison in a casserole with chestnuts and mushrooms and it was absolutely delicious.
 It had a very strong ‘gamey’ flavour which I love and was melt-in-the-mouth soft.
 For more information on game see the following excellent websites: